Pay your tuition & fees

-If your tuition will be paid by some other agency (for example, your employer or a government agency), your sponsor must complete the authorization process prior to registration.
+If your tuition will be paid by a sponsor ( for example, some other agency, your employer or a government agency), be sure they complete the authorization process before you register.

-- If the authorization is not complete, a balance will remain on your account and you could be dropped from your classes.
+- If you register before the sponsor is approved you could be dropped from your classes

 Tuition exemptions and waivers